 - Buxton's father, father, Felton, is a truck driver, and his mother, Carrie, runs her own day care.
 Felton Jr., Byron’s older brother, is an engineer in the Navy.
 They have a younger sister, Keva, who was born in 2004.

-And they signed Buxton, via scout Jack Powell, on June 13, 2012 for a $6 million bonus.
+But in June, the Twins chose Byron in the first round.
+And they signed Buxton, via scout Jack Powell, for a $6 million bonus.

 - After the 2012 season, Baseball America rated Buxton as the top prospect in the Gulf Coast League.

-- In 2013, the Baseball America Prospect Handbook rated Buxton as the 2nd-best prospect in the Twins organization.
+- In 2013, Baseball America rated Buxton as the second-best prospect in the Twins organization.
 They moved him to #1 in the winter before 2014 spring camps opened; and he stayed #1 through the spring of 2016.

 It's highly unlikely anyone will hear Buxton, known to all as "Bucks," complain about the work needed to succeed at the highest level.
 Some of that is because he's a quiet young man.
 Most of it is because Buxton's role model for work ethic has been his father, a big-rig driver who got up in the middle of the night so he could be done with work in time to take his kids to their after-school activities.